|

 increases your hardware's ability to open

-applications and documents, and keepthem open.
+applications and documents, and keep them open.
 But that's just the

 beginning.
 RAM Charger offers a level of memory